Siphon880gh/devbrain/AI Prompt Engineer/_Text - ChatGPT/Prompt Techniques.md

 Status: Need legal reword

+In this tutorial you will learn one-shot prompting, etc; iterative prompting etc

+---

 Users interact with LLMs using natural language input.
 Human users type the instructions for the model into a textual interface.
 The term **prompt** refers to the text that the user enters into the text field.
 Put differently, a prompt is the text that the user gives to the AI algorithm to tell it what to do.

 The model takes the instructions from the prompt, completes the task, and then provides a response to the user.
 The response from the model is frequently referred to as the **output**.

 In this course, our focus will be on **text outputs**, but different types of generative AI models provide different outputs.
 In the case of image generators like Stable Diffusion and Midjourney, the output is an image file.

 A prompt can be a simple, straightforward question, such as, `Who was the first president of the United States?` Or it could be a vague request for the model to generate a type of text, such as, `Write a haiku about the beauty of AI.`

 Prompts can also be complex, with key pieces of data and instructions to guide the model toward an output that will be the most useful to the user.
 Remember, LLMs generate responses based on an extremely high volume of data.
 The exact data that it uses to form the output will be significantly impacted by the specific words that the user inputs in the prompt.

 ### Prompt Engineering

 **Prompt engineering** is the newly emerging field of methodically crafting the input for a generative AI model to give users an output that best meets their needs.

 In order to generate the best output from a generative AI model, it helps to understand the opportunities and limitations of these models.
 This knowledge will help you phrase your prompt in the way that best allows the model to meet your needs.

 Here are a few key pieces of information to keep in mind as you develop your prompts: